Microsoft releases Linux Integration Services for Hyper-V 2.1 Beta

 Linux Integration Services for Hyper-V 2.0

 My Hyper-V host only has a dual-core CPU.
-So it’s impossible for me to test the 4 CPU support.
-I couldn’t find any differences with 2 CPU’s.
+So, it is impossible for me to test the 4 CPU support.
+I could not find any differences with 2 CPUs.

 Shutdown from Hyper-V Console